Hispaniola Airways

 Hispaniola Airways was an airline from the Dominican Republic, that operated flights to Europe and the United States out of its base at Puerto Plata Airport.
 The company was founded in 1981 and disestablished in 2000.
 Hispaniola operated Boeing 707, Boeing 720, Douglas DC-8 and Sud Aviation Caravelle jetliners.

 Destinations

-A Douglas DC-8 of Hispaniola Airways approaches John F. Kennedy International Airport in 1992.

 Hispaniola Airways offered scheduled passenger flights to the following destinations: